Guidelines to set up an I2P reseed server over Cloudflare

 If you’re using Ubuntu 16.04 LTS, 18.04 LTS or 19.04, then you can use the

-longsleep/golang-backports PPA and install Go 1.13.
+longsleep/golang-backports PPA and install Go with at least version of 1.13.

 sudo add-apt-repository -y ppa:longsleep/golang-backports; sudo apt-get update; sudo apt-get install -y golang-go